-For example, ArcOS is a multi-process, multi-threaded solution that has the ability to use a multi-core CPU.
+For example, ArcOS is a Multi-Process, Multi-Threaded solution that has the ability to use a multi-core CPU.
 This enables independent scheduling of processes, rapid convergence, superior performance, and scale through the ability to scale out in terms of threads per process.
-It also enables process re-startability which makes for highly robust software that helps keep processes running independent of each other.
+It also enables process restartability which makes for highly robust software that helps keep processes running independently of each other.

 In addition, ArcOS has individual process isolation and individual process patching capabilities.
 Why is this important?
 It makes for a highly flexible architecture, which allows a variety of container deployment models either containerizing subsets of processes or all of the processes.
 The process patching capability allows for easy upgrades or hot patching of specific PSIRTs or other issues without impacting other processes.

 Finally, ArcOS is 64-bit software on a 64-bit Linux OS.
 This structure allows processes to scale easily in terms of memory in ways that 32-bit software cannot.
 As a result, it’s very easy to run BGP at scale if necessary.

 In addition to architectural features tailored to real-world challenges, ArcOS incorporates a number of unique features that offer further advantages.
 Key among these features is a distributed data store and a a very easy to consume programmatic structure.